evkx/evkx.github.io/content/models/maserati/grecale/grecale_folgore/_index.md

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 64 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 61%, resulting in an actual charge speed, including time loss, of 112kW.
 Each charge session would take 30 minutes and 22 seconds.

+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 29kWh/100km, 1000km will take 10 hours and 5 minutes.
+This trip will require four charge session(s) charging from 3% to 54%.
+The total time lost for charging up the battery will be 106 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 21 minutes.